 The Review included an EIA of the proposed design for consultation, and an EIA Addendum on the final design that had been shaped by the community feedback.
 The EIA, EIA Addendum and other community engagement resources, information and summary of activities, were provided on Airservices website and Engage Airservices.
+EIAs were also undertaken for changes to the Tasmanian high level routes and new procedures for the relocated Very High Frequency Omnidirectional Range (VOR)1.
+Information about these changes was provided on Airservices.

-The new instrument flight procedures, SIDs, STARs, Noise Abatement Procedures (NAPs) and airspace changes, were implemented on 7 November 2019.
+The new instrument flight procedures, SIDs, STARs, Noise Abatement Procedures (NAPs), VOR procedures, high level routes and airspace changes, were implemented on 7 November 2019.